 Simrad NSX Series

-Another option for precise nautical navigation, this MFD system from Simrad is another heavy hitting contender and was just introduced early this year.
-Available in seven-, nine-, and 12-inch displays the technology behind this durable touch screen means it will be there when you need it most, no matter the conditions.
-Configurable with various transducers, NSX features plug-and-play integrated radar, autopilot, and fishfinder functionality including CHIRP sonar, SideScan, and DownScan Imaging. to find exactly what you’re looking for with HD imaging.
+Another option for precise nautical navigation, this MFD system from Simrad is another heavy hitting contender and enjoyed a major update for 2023.
+Available in seven-, nine-, and 12-inch displays, version 1.5 of the software benefits from new sonar sharing, a fully integrated Mercury interface, and a wider range of charting options.
+The NSX features plug-and-play radar, autopilot, and fishfinder functionality including CHIRP sonar, SideScan, and DownScan Imaging.
 Included with this device is the C-MAP Easy Routing application and a plethora of charts giving abundant choices for plotting routes almost as effortlessly as newly licensed teens use their phones to direct them to the nearest shopping mall.

 SiriusXM Marine Weather